 German WWII Mauser 98K

 Made in the late 1970's and 1980's.
-In good condition as you can see from photos above.
-Just a few minor handling scuff marks.
-Appears to have had little firing use.
-Note carrier bolt is in excellent condition.
-All works great! - Scope option available, please see below.
+In very good condition throughout for year.
+Appears unfired!.
+Note carrier bolt is in very good condition.
+All works great!

 Operates just like the real thing, working 3 position safety (winged safety lever works like the real thing), adjustable sight, rotating sliding bolt.
-Load the five metal 7.92mm firing cartridges into integral box magazine, cycle the bolt to load first round into the breach pull trigger detonates the primer/cap (vents smoke out the barrel), pull bolt back, eject `spent` cartridge, push rotating bolt forward and load next round into the breach and so on.
+Load the five metal 7.92mm cartridges into integral box magazine, cycle the bolt to load first round into the breach, pull trigger (fire!), pull bolt back, eject `spent` cartridge, push rotating bolt forward and load next round into the breach and so on.

 Functions, Field-strips like the real thing !